A WEEK In The Arts

 Create a packet of background information, with the assistance of the art and music educators, about each guest artist.
 Create fliers, with the same information, that will be distributed to each student and their families.

-Serve as liaison between our guest artists and the ADITA committee task teams.
+Serve as liaison between our guest artists and the AWITA committee task teams.
 Communicate all information to and from our guest artists.

-Greet and welcome all visitors during ADITA.
+Greet and welcome all visitors during AWITA.
 Purchase and set up refreshment area for artist and volunteers.
 Work with 5th grade ambassadors to greet artist as they arrive.

-Interested in volunteering for an ADITA Task Team?!
+Interested in volunteering for an AWITA Task Team?!